AbdullahFaruk/cuc_jav_webdriver/README.md

     browser=chrome

 <li>The <b>@api</b> tag tells the cucumber @Before and @After hooks to <i>not</i> instantiate a selenium browser.  <b>@api</b> tags should be applied to every <b>rest-assured</b> scenario.
 Failure to do so will unnecessarily open a browser instance during scenario execution, lengthening the test duration.
 Execution speed is an important consideration for API level tests.
 The cumulative penalty across many API tests can be substantial.
+<li>Do not mix API and UI step definitions in the same file.
+UI step definition files inherit from class DriverFactory.
+API step definition files <b>do not</b>.
 </ol>

 ##Explore##